ArnavN0tiyal/ArnavN0tiyal/README.md

 C++ and Java Developer
 -------------------------------

 Hi!
 My name is Arnav Notiyal.
-I like coding in java because I like its syntax as I am coming from c++ making it familiar and easy
+I mostly like coding in java.

-* 🌍  I'm based in India
+* 🌍  I'm from India.
 * ✉️  You can contact me at [arnavnotiyal77@gmail.com](mailto:arnavnotiyal77@gmail.com)

 ### Skills